tttmmmyyyy/fixlang/std_doc/Std.md

 To release / retain the value in a foreign language, call the function pointer obtained by `unsafe_get_release_function_of_boxed_value` or `unsafe_get_retain_function_of_boxed_value` on the pointer.

 Note that the returned pointer points to the control block allocated by Fix, and does not necessary points to the data of the boxed value.
-If you want to get a pointer to the data of the boxed value, use `unsafe_borrow_boxed_ptr`.
+If you want to get a pointer to the data of the boxed value, use `unsafe_borrow_boxed`.

 ### `unsafe_mutate_boxed : (Std::Ptr -> Std::IO b) -> a -> (a, b)`